aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/hyperlinks/get-hyperlinks-in-range/_index.md

 ---
 title: Get Hyperlinks in Range
 type: docs
 weight: 100
 url: /javascript-cpp/get-hyperlinks-in-range/
-description: Learn how to get hyperlinks in range through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to get hyperlinks in a range through Aspose.Cells for JavaScript via C++ API.
 keywords: Get Hyperlinks in Range JavaScript via C++, Get all the hyperlinks in the selected range JavaScript via C++, Delete hyperlink in Range JavaScript via C++, Delete the hyperlinks in the selected range JavaScript via C++
 ---

 ## **Get Hyperlinks in Range**

 The [**Range**](https://reference.aspose.com/cells/javascript-cpp/range) class provides a [**hyperlinks**](https://reference.aspose.com/cells/javascript-cpp/range/#hyperlinks--) method which returns all the hyperlinks in the selected range.
-You may also delete the hyperlink by calling the [**Hyperlink.delete()**](https://reference.aspose.com/cells/javascript-cpp/hyperlink/#delete--) method.
+You may also delete a hyperlink by calling the [**Hyperlink.delete()**](https://reference.aspose.com/cells/javascript-cpp/hyperlink/#delete--) method.

 ```html
 <!DOCTYPE html>